Conveyancing - First time buyer - Moving home - Buying a home

 The paperwork is very important in conveyancing.
 You need to keep all your property-related documents organised and make sure you have copies of key papers like your mortgage agreement, proof of identification, proof of funds, and any messages from your estate agent or solicitor.

 If you can access these documents quickly, it saves time and shows others that you are efficient.
-Having everything in order helps your solicitor do their work easier and answer questions fast, keeping your property transaction on track.
+Having everything in order helps your solicitor do their work more easily and answer questions faster, keeping your property transaction on track.

 Think about using digital folders to save electronic copies of your documents.
 This way, you can find and share them easily when you need to.
-It reduces the stress of looking for lost papers and helps everyone communicate better.
+This is especially helpful when using a conveyancer with an online portal that accepts electronic document submissions, as your files will already be organised and in the correct format to upload.

 Step 7: Communicate efficiently with your estate agent

 Their knowledge of the local market, possible buyers, and the overall process is very helpful.
 They also coordinate with other people involved.
-Keep in mind, your estate agent wants to see a successful and timely completion just like you do.
+Keep in mind, your estate agent wants to see a successful and timely completion just like you do, and they can help if you are unsure what to do if you feel your conveyancer is slow.

 Step 8: Understand insurance requirements before exchange